CARRIER-project/carrier-website/privacy.md

 title: Privacy Statement
 ---

 Your privacy is important for the CARRIER project.
-That is why we put all the necessary measures in place to reduce the risk of.
-Your personal data may be processed in the CARRIER project for a specific purpose.
+That is why we put all the necessary measures in place to protect it.
+Your personal data may be processed in the CARRIER project only for a specific purpose.

 ## **What is the purpose of data processing within the CARRIER project?**